 NIST CSF (Cybersecurity Framework)

 The CSF is a voluntary framework primarily intended to manage and mitigate cybersecurity risk for critical infrastructure organizations, based on existing standards, guidelines, and practices.
 However, the CSF has proven to be flexible enough to also be implemented by non-US and non-critical-infrastructure organizations.

 The CSF is a living document – it recognizes that continual improvement is necessary to adapt to changing industry needs – the latest version, v1.1, was released in 2018.

-The cybersecurity requirements under the DFARS mandate that DoD contractors and subcontractors must implement controls that are specified in the NIST SP (Special Publication) 800-171.
-CUI requires safeguarding in accordance with applicable laws, regulations, and policies.
+Controlled Unclassified Information (CUI) requires safeguarding in accordance with applicable laws, regulations, and policies.
 All contractors and subcontractors processing, storing, or transmitting CUI need to meet minimum security standards specified in the DFARS.
 Failing to meet these standards can result in the loss of contracts with the DoD.

 FISMA was put in place to strengthen information security within federal agencies, NIST, and the OMB (Office of Management and Budget).
 It requires each agency to implement “policies and procedures to cost-effectively reduce information technology security risks to an acceptable level”, recognizing the importance of information security to the economy and national security.

 HIPAA: Health Insurance Portability and Accountability Act

 HIPAA established a national standard for the security of electronic health information, including the protection of individually identifiable health information, the rights granted to individuals, breach notification requirements, and the role of the OCR (Office for Civil Rights).

 ISO/IEC 27001 is the international standard for best-practice ISMSs (information security management systems).